 - Extended Opportunity Programs & Services (EOPS) provides services to eligible income disadvantaged students.
-These services include textbook award, career academic and personal counseling, school supplies, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, cap and gown, workshops, and more. - The TRiO Student Success Program provides eligible students with a variety of services including trips to 4-year universities, career assessments, and peer mentoring.
-Students can apply for the program in Eureka or in Del Norte - The Veteran's Resource Center supports and facilitates academic success for active-duty military, veterans and dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and veteran-specific resources.
+These services include textbook award, career academic and personal counseling, school supplies, transportation assistance, tutoring, laptop, calculator and textbook loans, priority registration, cap and gown, workshops, and more. - The TRiO Program provides eligible students with a variety of services including academic advising, career assessments, assistance with transfer, and peer mentoring. - The Veteran's Resource Center supports and facilitates academic success for active-duty military, veterans and dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and veteran-specific resources. - CalWORKS assists student parents with children under the age of 18, who are receiving cash assistance (TANF), to become self-sufficient.
+Services include transportation assistance, basic student supplies, tutoring, priority registration, laptop and calculator loans, career, academic, and personal counseling, and more. - The Basic Needs Center provides for the health and safety of students by providing access to healthy food, financial resources, and referrals to safe and secure housing.
+Students can submit a request for services and information here.
+The center can be reached by phone at 707-476-4153 and by email at the-grove@redwoods.edu.